 Lyme is a sick bastard, it tears at your self-esteem, your personality, and your body.
 I had to learn how to fight on a different level, I am always fighting it.
 It is emotional and you have to take control of them.
 I know that when I give in, even for a day, I will feel worse for much longer.

 I know I am not alone in my fight against Lyme.
-Robert C. Bransfield, MD found in his study of Lyme disease that depression is the most common psychiatric syndrome associated with late-stage Lyme disease like I have.
+Robert C. Bransfield, MD found in his study of Lyme disease that depression is the most common psychiatric syndrome associated with late-stage Lyme disease.
 Although depression is common with any chronic illness, it is more prevalent with Lyme patients.
 There appear to be multiple causes, including a number of psychological and physical factors.

 From a psychological standpoint, many Lyme patients are psychologically overwhelmed by the large multitude of symptoms associated with this disease.
 Most medical conditions primarily affect only one part of the body or only one organ system.
 As a result, patients singularly afflicted can do activities which allow them to take a vacation from their disease.
 In contrast, multi-system diseases such as Lyme, depression, chronic Lyme disease can penetrate into multiple aspects of a person’s life.
 It is difficult to escape for periodic recovery.
 In many cases, this results in a vicious cycle of disappointment, grief; chronic stress, and demoralization.

 It should be noted that depression is not only caused by psychological factors.
 Physical dysfunction can directly cause depression.
 Endocrine disorders such as hypothyroidism, which causes depression, are sometimes associated with Lyme disease and further strengthen the link between Lyme disease and depression.